spences10/personal-goals/this-week.md

 **20171126:** No plans as yet, this isn't boding very well for me learning full stack web dev, the majority of the courses I have I have either stopped [freeCodeCamp] or am part way through [the-web-developer-bootcamp](https://www.udemy.com/the-web-developer-bootcamp) which I really should do but find I feel more productive completing my own projects that matter to me 🙃

+**20171202:** Two interviews this week, both went well, two interviews lined up for next week currently.
+One is a follow up from a telephone interview on Friday for a JavaScript developer the other for a VBA SQL Developer

 **[View history 👵👴](history.md#history)**

 **[View README 👀](README.md#personal-goals)**